Home

 import "@arcgis/map-components/components/arcgis-home";

-Home component is a button that switches the view to its initial Viewpoint or a previously defined viewpoint.
+The Home component is a button that navigates back to the initial Viewpoint or a previously defined viewpoint.

 Demo